Adin-Alihodzic/news_analysis/README.md

 * Determine whether the article is political
 * Use LDA in Spark to find topics of larger WSJ dataset
   * Get topics week to week over 2016 and maybe even further
-* Post bias calculations to reddit
-* Post bias calculations to twitter
-* Web site that displays results and description of models
-* Have web page that takes in data from user.
-  * Ex: display a topic to user and user inputs name of topic and whether it is liberal of conservative and to what degree.
-  * Ex: let user input url with their opinion of what the bias is.
-  * Ex: Display article to user and ask them what they think the bias is.